nystudio107/seomatic/README.md

 * [feature] Provide Redirect functionality.
 Yes, it's SEO-related, but seems like it might be better to keep SEOmatic focused (?)

 ## Changelog

+### 1.0.6 -- 2015.12.31

+* [Added] Added an SEOmatic Meta field type that allows you to attach meta to Entries/Sections
+* [Added] The SEOmatic Meta field type can have custom date, or pull from other fields in that Entry, or even extract keywords from other fields
+* [Added] You can preview the settings from SEOmatic Meta field types that are attached to entries
+* [Fixed] Fixed db error on install on Windows due to trying to set a default for `genericCreatorHumansTxt`
+* [Fixed] Facebook Open Graph tags weren't being generated if you had no Facebook Profile ID set, which could cause templating errors
+* [Fixed] The `seomatic.twitter.creator` field wasn't set unless `summary_large_image` was chosen, which could cause templating errors
+* [Fixed] The seomaticMeta variables were being overzealously encoded as htmlentities
+* [Fixed] Fixed an issue where weird characters would appear in truncated strings on certain versions of PHP
+* [Improved] All JSON-LD rendered through SEOmatic is now minified if you have the Minify plugin installed
+* [Improved] Updated the README.md

 ### 1.0.5 -- 2015.12.28